Jim Curtin

-Jim Curtin (born June 23, 1979) is an American professional soccer coach and former player who was most recently the head coach of the Philadelphia Union of Major League Soccer.
-He spent most of his playing career with the Chicago Fire.
+Jim Curtin (born June 23, 1979) is an American professional soccer coach and former player.
+He will become coach of Major League Soccer club Austin FC at the end of the 2026 season.
+Curtin spent most of his playing career with the Chicago Fire.

 Early life and education

 Curtin grew up in Oreland, Pennsylvania and played high school soccer at Bishop McDevitt.
 He excelled in college soccer at Villanova University, where he was named the Big East Rookie of the Year his freshman year and was named a first-team All-Big East selection in both his junior and senior seasons.